prophesee-ai/petalinux-projects/Documentation/source/integration.rst

 - The pca9546 I2C mux used on the KV260 board

-- The CCAM5 camera module with an IMX646
+- The CCAM5 camera module with an event-based sensor (IMX636 or GenX320)

 Prophesee linux-sensor-drivers